Bud Light Offers Free Beer To Any Aliens Who Make It Out Of Area 51

 Bud Light is offering free beer to any aliens who are liberated from Area 51 after the planned “invasion” of the secret military base, CNN is reporting.

-For those not familiar, over one and a half million people, as of this writing, have signed up for the “Storm Area 51: They Can’t Stop All Of Us” Facebook Group.
-The group intends to meet up at a gift shop not far from the Nevada Air Force base and then try en masse to get past the guards, the theory being that the guards will only be able to stop a few, while the remainder of the tens of thousands will make it inside and see first-hand the secrets within?
+For those not familiar, over 1.5 million people, as of this writing, have signed up for the “Storm Area 51: They Can’t Stop All Of Us” Facebook Group.
+The group intends to meet up at a gift shop not far from the Nevada Air Force base and then try en masse to get past the guards, the theory being that the guards will only be able to stop a few, while the remainder of the tens of thousands will make it inside and see first-hand the secrets within.

-What secrets? you may be asking yourself.
 Though it’s been around for decades, the Pentagon only admitted the base’s existence a few years ago.
-It’s at the center of a bunch of conspiracy theories that claim it’s where alien craft are reverse-engineered for U.S. military use; or the bodies of crashed aliens are kept for experimentation; or living aliens are there, telling military commanders about their ways; or something to do with aliens, one way or the other.
+It’s at the center of a bunch of conspiracy theories that claim it’s where alien spacecraft are reverse-engineered for U.S. military use; or the bodies of crashed aliens are kept for experimentation; or living aliens are there, telling military commanders about their ways; or something to do with aliens, one way or the other.

 To be clear, it’s all a big joke.
-As previously reported by The Inquisitr, the man who organized it freely admits that he did it just for the Likes.
+As previously reported by The Inquisitr, the man who organized it freely admits that he did it just for the likes.

 Still, free publicity is free publicity, and Bud Light has decided to get in on the action.
 First, the beer brand will be issuing a special commemorative can in honor of the event.